 I would waste time in choir class with my best friend, trading stories back and forth as we both built our own fantasy worlds that we were so sure we’d be publishing within a few short years.

-That was fun, but it wasn’t the right kind of accountability.
-I have half-finished manuscripts living sadly on my computer, just waiting for the day I dust off those file names and dive back in.
+That was fun, but it wasn’t the right accountability.
+NaNoWriMo helped me churn out the first draft of a manuscript that I had a friend edit, and now I'm procrastinating on the rewrite.
+But before that, those source stories were once half-finished manuscripts living sadly on my computer, just waiting for the day I would dust off the file names and dive back in.

 Speaking honestly, those are things I quit doing.